CivicActions/civicactions.com/src/content/distributed-government.md

 #### How does it work?
 * Discovery to get aligned on your agency's needs and expected outcomes
-* Preparation to get your teams ready with the right equipment for virtual training
+* Preparation to get your teams ready for virtual training
 * Three interactive, virtual classroom sessions
 * Workbook to support learning and for future reference
 * Options for 1:1 personalized coaching
+* Options for telework policy development / improvement

 #### Curriculum
 * Setting up and getting started with remote work